Popular matchings with weighted voters: Introduction

 In this paper, we focus on the latter model and extend it to a direction motivated by voting.
 More specifically, we supply the agents in the instance with weights.
 The vote of each agent then counts with multiplicity: the larger the weight is, the more influence this agent has on the outcome of the voting between two matchings.
 Analogous weighted voting~\cite{Ban64} scenarios arise naturally in various real-life problems.
 In committees~\cite{RS66}, the vote of persons on different posts might be weighted differently when tallying them.
 In liquid democracy~\cite{KMP21}, the delegates' votes also count with multiplicity, depending on the number of agents they represent.
 Another interpretation of weighted voters might be that prioritized voters are assigned a larger weight in order to ensure their beneficial treatment~\cite{CT77}.
 Also, coalitions often decide to vote together, in which case the decision made within the coalition will also be counted with multiplicity~\cite{ASS+05}.

-Weighted voting readily translates to vertex-weighted graphs in the matching context.
+Weighted voting readily translates to vertex-weighted graphs in the context of matchings.
 It follows already from the Condorcet paradox that the existence of a popular matching is not guaranteed if the vertices are weighted, as \Cref{fig:condorcet} demonstrates.
-However, the complexity of deciding whether an optimal solution exists in a given instance was open until now.
+However, the complexity of deciding whether a popular matching exists in a given instance was open until now.